hermes85pl/advent-of-code-2025/README.md

 - Sticking solely to Python with no external dependencies.

-- Not reuising any code between any of the daily puzzles.
+- Not reusing any code between any of the daily puzzles.

 - Sticking to synchronous execution on a single thread.